vegaprotocol/specs/specs/0000-party.md

 1. A transaction recieved through the blockchain as any [special party](#special-parties) must be rejected/
 1. A [party](#standard-party) with no balance in any account must have their transactions rejected.
 1. The special network party...
+1. It's not a party until the police shows up.